 Turns and Hills

-First, let’s talk about overall fitness.
+Overall fitness is the key to faster mile time.
 When you start a running program, your overall health should be in pretty good shape.
-If you are starting the program with many pounds to lose, you should consider taking the weight off before you begin training.
+If you are starting the program with many pounds to lose, you should consider taking the weight off before training.

-This is not to say that you cannot be a successful runner as a heavy person, but you need to set realistic expectations for yourself.
-By taking the weight off during the off season, you will have less weight to carry and that will translate into faster times.
+The track and cross-country runners look lean for a reason.
+This is not to say that you cannot be a successful runner as a heavy person, but you need to set realistic expectations.
+By taking the weight off during the season, you will have less weight to carry, translating into faster times.

 Ways to Get Faster Running a Mile